Welcome to

 CSCI 1440/2440 lectures are held on Wednesdays from 3 PM to 5:30 in CIT 368.
 Lecture notes are posted on the course web page, as are weekly readings that reinforce the lecture materials.

 In addition to weekly lectures, there are weekly two-hour lab sessions, which offer students hands-on environments in which to practice the techniques they are taught in lecture.
 Labs are pair-programmed; for their own benefit, students should make a concerted effort to work with multiple partners over the course of the semester.
 Students are required to register for and attend one lab per week.
 Penalties are incurred for failure to attend.
-Multiple lab sections will be offered, and accommodations will be offered for students who are impacted by COVID-19.
+Multiple lab sections will be offered, with accommodations offered only for students who are impacted by COVID-19.

 The TAs will also lead weekly tutorials at the start of the semester to bring students up to speed on some topics that are not strictly prerequisites, but would be helpful for students to know and love: e.g., linear programming, Markov decision processes.